edgelesssys/docs.edgeless.systems/edgelessdb/getting-started/quickstart-sgx.md

 mysql -h127.0.0.1 -uroot --ssl-ca edb.pem --ssl-cert cert.pem --ssl-key key.pem
 ```

+In case you skipped the verification step above, omit `--ssl-ca edb.pem` in the above command.

 For an example of EdgelessDB's confidential-computing features, see the [demo of a secure multi-party data processing app](https://github.com/edgelesssys/edgelessdb/tree/main/demo).